Harvey for Word: How to Use

 - Assistant

-- Draft — create new documents using natural language instructions
+- Draft new content using natural language instructions

 - Playbooks — apply your organization’s playbooks to review contracts